hanyu-L/HK-Equity-Multi-Factor-Model/Series 3: Composite Factor Synthesis Approach /README.md

 The composite factor constructed via dynamic IC_IR weighting with a 24-month half-life fails to deliver satisfactory performance.
 Backtesting shows that the composite factor achieves an average IC of −0.0039, an "IC_IR"  of −0.0307, and a monthly average quintile long-short portfolio return of 0.0004 over the full sample period, indicating its inability to generate persistent excess returns.

 ### 1.4 Principal Component Analysis (PCA) Method
 Principal Component Analysis (PCA), proposed by Pearson in 1901, is a widely adopted unsupervised dimensionality reduction technique.
 PCA projects a set of highly correlated N-dimensional factors onto a new k-dimensional coordinate system where k<N. The resulting k orthogonal features are termed principal components, which are mutually uncorrelated, enabling dimensionality reduction and removal of redundant information.
-Consider a factor matrix (x_1,x_2,…,x_N )_(T×N) consisting of N factors, where each x_i denotes a T-dimensional column vector.
+Consider a factor matrix $$(\mathit{x}_{1},\mathit{x}_{2},\dots,\mathit{x}_{N})_{\mathit{T}\times \mathit{N}}$$ consisting of N factors, where each x_i denotes a T-dimensional column vector.
 The implementation steps are outlined as follows:
 &emsp; 1) Standardise the raw factor matrix;
 &emsp; 2) Compute the covariance matrix of factors and derive its corresponding eigenvalues and eigenvectors
 &emsp; 3) Sort eigenvalues in descending order and select the first k principal components whose cumulative explained variance ratio exceeds 85%
 &emsp; 4) Weight the selected principal components by their respective variance explained ratios and aggregate them linearly to construct the global PCA composite factor